KrasniKot/holbertonschool-machine_learning/supervised_learning/README.md

 * What is the softmax function and when do you use it?
 * What is cross-entropy loss?
 * What is pickling in Python?

+### Tensorflow:
+* What is tensorflow?
+* What is a session? graph?
+* What are tensors?
+* What are variables? constants? placeholders?
+How do you use them?
+* What are operations?
+How do you use them?
+* What are namespaces?
+How do you use them?
+* How to train a neural network in tensorflow
+* What is a checkpoint?
+* How to save/load a model with tensorflow
+* What is the graph collection?
+* How to add and get variables from the collection